Bragar Eagel & Squire is Investigating Certain Officers and Directors of FIGS, and Opendoor on Behalf of Long-Term Stockholders and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, April 23, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating certain officers and directors FIGS, Inc. (NYSE: FIGS), and Opendoor Technologies, Inc. (NASDAQ: OPEN) on behalf of long-term stockholders.
+NEW YORK, April 23, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating certain officers and directors FIGS, Inc. FIGS, and Opendoor Technologies, Inc. OPEN on behalf of long-term stockholders.
 More information about each potential case can be found at the link provided.

 Bragar Eagel & Squire is investigating certain officers and directors of FIGS, Inc. following a class action complaint that was filed against FIGS on December 8, 2022.